greekphilip/Bundles-Service/README.md

 A specific bundle can be retrieved by supplying its code.
 #### f.
 Updating the availability date of a bundle
 The availability date of a bundle can be updated by suplying its code and the new availability date in the body (JSON format).

+  ## BONUS
+  #### Security - Authentication
+  If we were to make the API more secure we would have to include an authentication feature.
+To do this we would use the WebSecurityConfigurerAdapter which we would include in our project by adding the spring-boot-starter-security dependency.
+Then we would configure a utility class which would require the user to enter authentication credentials before being able to access any configured URL.